Azure/azure-iot-sdk-c/doc/multiplexing_limitations.md

 ## Prefer IoT Edge or Azure IoT C# Device SDK for multiplexing if possible
 If you are creating a gateway device, [Azure IoT Edge](http://aka.ms/iotedge) is highly recommend over using this SDK to multiplex leaf devices.
 Edge was designed from the ground up for gateway scenarios including full multiplexing support, store and forward of messages, enhanced diagnostics, module support, and more.

-If you need multiplexing for a non-gateway scenario and if your device has the required resources, using the [Azure IoT Device SDK for C#](https://github.com/Azure/azure-iot-sdk-csharp) is highly recommended.
+If you need multiplexing for a non-gateway scenario, and if your device has the required resources, using the [Azure IoT Device SDK for C#](https://github.com/Azure/azure-iot-sdk-csharp) is highly recommended.
 The C# Device SDK has a more complete feature set for multiplexing support.

 *The rest of this document will discuss the Azure IoT Device SDK for C (this repo's) multiplexing support.*